 - Within 60 days of completing the Level I and II examinations, and 90 days of taking the Level III exam, you can get your results.

-That’s all about CFA exam requirements.
-We hope that you find this blog helpful and prepare thoroughly for your upcoming CFA exam.
+Those are all the CFA exam requirements.
+We sincerely hope that this blog will be beneficial to you as you study diligently for the upcoming CFA exam.